Gen Urobuchi

 Gen Urobuchi (虚淵 玄, Urobuchi Gen) is a Japanese novelist, visual novel writer and anime screenwriter.
 He is known for being the co-creator of the highly acclaimed and commercially successful anime series Puella Magi Madoka Magica, which earned him the Tokyo Anime Award for Best Scriptwriter, as well as the writer of the 2003 visual novel Saya no Uta, the 2012 anime Psycho-Pass, the light novel and anime Fate/Zero, and the 2013–2014 tokusatsu show Kamen Rider Gaim.
 He currently works at Nitroplus and Nitro+chiral.
 Anime written by Urobuchi that have won the Newtype Anime Awards have been Puella Magi Madoka Magica in 2011, Fate/Zero in 2012 and Psycho-Pass: The Movie in 2015.

 History

 Urobuchi graduated from Wako University with a degree in History.
 He aspired to become a novelist and after seeing Shizuku and Kizuato by Leaf, he felt confident about the range of expression that games have.
 He then started working at Nitroplus and worked on Phantom of Inferno as his debut series.
+As of 2024, Urobuchi is the vice-president of Nitroplus.